 What is the best core exercise?

-Every core exercise is useful and beneficial when used in the right context for a prescribed adaptation.
-The best means of training the core is to use a variety of exercises and intensities to ensure the core is being engaged in a well-rounded approach.
+Any core exercise can be useful and beneficial when deployed in the right context for a prescribed adaptation.
+The best means of training the core is to use various exercises and intensities to ensure the core is being engaged in a well-rounded approach.